andrewwang247/sudoku/README.md

 ## Formatting

-Usage: ./sudoku < puzzles_list.txt > solutions.txt
+Usage: ./sudoku puzzle.txt > solution.txt

-The input is piped from cin but we recommend using IO redirection to get the puzzles piped into the program.
 Puzzles should be formatted as a n x n square of digits.
 Non-numeric characters are ignored in the input.
 Use a numeric '0' for unknown entries.
-For each puzzle in puzzles_list.txt, the solver will output a well-formatted solution (if it exists) to solutions.txt.
+Given the puzzle in puzzle.txt, the solver will output a well-formatted solution (if it exists) to solution.txt.

 ## Algorithm Overview